vandermeerlab/nept/docs/modules.rst

 ============

-The nept modules are used for the analysis of neural electrophysiological recording data and associated behaviors.
+The nept modules are used for the analysis of neural electrophysiological data and associated behaviors.

 nept.co_occurrence module